Anthony Duruji: Professional career

-Greensboro Swarm (2022–present)
+Greensboro Swarm (2022–2023)

 Duruji worked out for the Washington Wizards prior to the 2022 NBA draft but was not selected.
 He played with the Atlanta Hawks at the 2022 NBA Summer League.

 On September 12, 2022, Duruji signed with the Charlotte Hornets.
 He appeared in two preseason games before he was waived on October 14, 2022.
 On November 4, 2022, Duruji was named to the opening night roster for the Greensboro Swarm.

+Libertadores de Querétaro (2023–2024)

+Duruji returned to the Charlotte Hornets for the 2023 NBA Summer League.
+On September 23, 2023, he signed with the Libertadores de Querétaro of the Liga Nacional de Baloncesto Profesional.

+Rip City Remix (2024)

+On January 29, 2024, Duruji joined the Rip City Remix.

+Saint-Chamond Basket (2024–present)

+On July 30, 2024, Duruji signed with Saint-Chamond Basket of the LNB Pro B.